omkarcloud/botasaurus/README.md

 In this code:

-- We scrape the HTML using `request`, which is an Anti-Detect Request object specifically designed for making browser-like requests and is capable of bypassing bot detection mechanisms.
+- We scrape the HTML using `request`, which is specifically designed for making browser-like humane requests.
 - Next, we parse the HTML into a `BeautifulSoup` object using `soupify()` and extract the heading.

-### Step 5: Run the Scraping Task (which makes Anti-Detect HTTP Requests)
+### Step 5: Run the Scraping Task (which makes Humane HTTP Requests)

-Finally, run the bot again:
+Finally, run it again:

 ```shell
 python main.py
 ```

-This time, you will observe the exact same result as before, but instead of opening a whole Browser, we are using the Anti-Detect request module.
+This time, you will observe the exact same result as before, but instead of opening a whole Browser, we are making browser-like humane HTTP requests.

 ## 💡 Understanding Botasaurus